-In addition to the already scheduled vacation days, students are provided 6 days (48 hours) of time off per school calendar year (June - May).
-These 6 days are intended for emergencies, sickness, appointments or unexpected events that may arise.
+Students are permitted to miss 6 days (48 hours) per school calendar year (June - May).
+This is in addition to the already scheduled vacation days.
+It is recommended that these 6 days be used for emergencies, sickness, or other unexpected events that may arise.